SCCapstone/PalmettoProgrammers/Capstone Demo Script.md

 ## Recording Notes
 - Set recording resolution and browser webpage to 1280x720
     - The easiest way to set the browser webpage to 1280x720 is to set your desktop resolution to 1280x720 and make the website fullscreen.
-- Record video and audio separately https://www.youtube.com/watch?v=FF3DhiLY3CY
+- Record video and audio separately.
+[Here's a tutorial](https://www.youtube.com/watch?v=FF3DhiLY3CY).
 - Do a 10s test recording.
 Make sure you can hear your voice.
 Make sure your cursor is visible.
 - Look at camera
 - If you make a mistake, it's best to pick up from at least the last pause.
 It's easier on the editor.